Oklahoma Labor Laws Guide

 That being said, no child under 16 years of age shall be employed in the following occupations:

-In addition to the said hazardous occupations, occupations declared to be hazardous to all minors under the FLSA also apply in Oklahoma.
+In addition to the aforementioned hazardous occupations, occupations declared hazardous to all minors under the FLSA also apply in Oklahoma.

 Any employer or entity that disregards any of the restrictions or prohibitions stated above will be guilty of a misdemeanor and subject to a fine of not more than $500 for each offense, or imprisonment for not less than 10 nor more than 30 days.